 Heat pumps are essentially the same thing as your air conditioner, just with the cycle reversed.
-Rather than collecting heat from your indoor air, they collect heat from the air outside, amplify it with a compressor and then send it inside where air forced over your indoor coil extracts it and then warms your home.
+Rather than collecting heat from your indoor air, they collect heat from the air outside, amplify it with a compressor, and then send it inside where air forced over your indoor coil extracts it and then warms your home.
 However, if your compressor can't compress your refrigerant, your heat pump simply won't work.
-Usually you'll be able to tell if this is the case.
+Usually, you'll be able to tell if this is the case.
 However, faulty compressors tend to make a ton of noise and even compressors that don't work anymore significantly change the noise coming from your outdoor unit.

 Your outdoor unit is naturally going to get extremely cold from the heat collection process.
-In order for refrigerant to extract heat energy from an already pretty cold atmosphere, the refrigerant flowing through it needs to be significantly colder—often well below the normal freezing point of water.
-Water vapor can build up on outdoor units, creating frost that then progresses to ice and before you know it your outdoor unit is completely frozen over and can't collect any heat energy at all.
+For refrigerant to extract heat energy from an already pretty cold atmosphere, the refrigerant flowing through it needs to be significantly colder and often well below the normal freezing point of water.
+Water vapor can build up on outdoor units, creating frost that then progresses to ice, and before you know it your outdoor unit is completely frozen over and can't collect any heat energy at all.
 Heat pumps will naturally run defrosting cycles periodically to prevent this from happening, but broken sensors or other flaws can cause these safety cycles to fail and freeze over your system.

 What Are the Most Common Furnace Issues?

 Here are the most common furnace problems: